Rent a Shipping Container for Your Move With These 6 Tips

 The time and effort, not to mention the gas that it takes for multiple trips, can quickly remove any cost benefits of going it alone.

-Consider renting a portable storage container for moving.
-It is the most economical and efficient solution.
-This will eliminate the need to hire a professional mover or to seek out a discount moving truck rental company.
+Consider renting a portable storage container for your move.
+It's a very economical and efficient solution that will eliminate the need to hire a professional mover or to seek out a discount moving truck rental company.

 Here are some quick facts:

-If you don't have room for a 20' shipping container on your lot, a 10' Box may be enough for a 2-bedroom home.
+- If you don't have room for a 20' shipping container on your property, a 10' Box may be enough for a 2-bedroom home.
 BigSteelBox isn't always the best option for 1-bedroom apartments or condos, here's why.

 Ask for a quote from several shipping container companies.
 This can get confusing, so here's a guide to help you compare moving company quotes.